qarchli/PyTorch-CNN-FashionMNIST/README.md

 3.7.
 Repeat steps 1-6 for as many epochs required to obtain the desired level of accuracy.

+## 4. Hyperparameters' tuning

+4.1. **RunBuilder** class allow automatic building of the all possible runs based on a dictionary of hyperparameters.

-## 4. Test the model
+## 5. Test the model

-4.1.
-Get batch from the test set
+5.1.
+Get batch from the test set.

-4.2.
-Pass the batch to the network
+5.2.
+Pass the batch to the network.

-4.3.
-Compute the loss and accuracy
+5.3.
+Compute the loss and accuracy.

-## 5. Analyze the results
+## 6. Analyze the results

-5.1 Create a confusion matrix (sklearn metrics)
+6.1 Compute accuracy and create a confusion matrix (sklearn metrics).

-5.2 Track the loss and accuracy
+6.2 Track the loss and accuracy.

-5.3 Save the results and weights to disk
+6.3 Save the results (as tensorboard runs) and model to disk.

-# TODO:
+# Results

-- Add a **RunManager** to factorize the training loop and save results to disk.
-- Test the trained models and analyze the results
+For the sake of testing the code, several training sessions were run very quickly.
+The best result I got so far is an accuracy of **0.8693** corresponding to the Run(lr=0.01, batch_size=100, num_epochs=5).